 5 minutes Student Enrollment Larry Kert Discussion: Larry gave a report on the increase in student numbers over the past two years.
 The path- way courses have seen a 30% increase which is stretching the limits of the facilities and equipment.
-Consider more Drafting stations to accommodate increase in student enrollment. · Conclusions: Members are going to look into sources for additional equipment.
+Consider more Drafting stations to accommodate increase in student enrollment.
+Conclusions: Members are going to look into sources for additional equipment.
 Facility needs would have to be addressed through long-range district planning.
 Action items: Jim Cook will check on business/industry donations.
 Larry and Jean will check on state and local equipment funding possibilities.
-Person responsible: Jim Cook, Larry Kert, Jean Shepard 15 minutes New Trends Owen Clark Discussion: Owen talked about new trends in "green" building and suggested Conclusions: we consider incorporating this into the curriculum.
-Investigate ways to incorporate "green" building techniques into one of the future house building projects.
+Person responsible: Jim Cook, Larry Kert, Jean Shepard 15 minutes New Trends Owen Clark Discussion: Owen talked about new trends in "green" building and suggested we consider incorporating this into the curriculum.
+Conclusions: Investigate ways to incorporate "green" building techniques into one of the future house building projects.
 Action items: Make this an on-going item at the next few meetings.
 Members should bring information for discussions.
 Person responsible: All members Deadline: Next Meeting 10 minutes Employment Outlook John Moore Discussion: John presented information on local and state job trends and recommended we incorporate more skills on HVAC, Plumbing and Electrical into the curriculum as these are areas of high growth.
 Conclusions: Need to look at where and how to incorporate these skills areas into the curriculum.
 One concern is teacher certification for these areas.
-Action items: Deadline: Look into the certification requirements for teaching basic skills in HVAC, plumbing and electrical programs.
-Person responsible: Larry Kert 20 minutes Next Meeting New Business All Discussion: No additional new business items. ΛII 20 minutes Review Lab Facilities and Equipment Larry Kert Discussion: The committee members took a tour of the facilities. ayee Conclusions: If student numbers continue to increase, we will need to look at an expansion of the facilities.
-Next Meeting Date Discussion: The next meeting will be held on Dec.
-4, 2011, 6:30 PM in the AHS Media Center.
+Action items: Look into the certification requirements for teaching basic skills in HVAC, plumbing and electrical programs.
+Person responsible: Larry Kert Deadline: Next Meeting 20 minutes New Business All Discussion: No additional new business items.
+20 minutes Review Lab Facilities and Equipment Larry Kert Discussion: The committee members took a tour of the facilities.
+Conclusions: If student numbers continue to increase, we will need to look at an expansion of the facilities.
+Next Meeting [ Discussion: The next meeting will be held on Dec.
+4, 2011, 6:30 PM in the includes opportunities for the learner to demonstrate knowledge learned through practical application of skills.
+It may include professional experience learning such as internship, health science clinicals, SAE, or in-house training/marketing.